gravicle/gravicle.github.io/_posts/2015-01-05-getting-started-with-a-jekyll-blog.markdown

 summary: How to build a fully automated static blog with Jekyll and few other nice utilities running on your Mac.
 ---

-**NOTE: I am hosting on Github Pages currently.
-However, this setup can be very painlessly applied towards a self hosted site as well.**
+**NOTE**: I am hosting on Github Pages currently.
+However, this setup can be very painlessly applied towards a self hosted site as well.

-**NOTE 2: This setup requires an always-on and always-connected Mac.
-If you do not have access to one, this might not work for you.**
+**NOTE 2**: This setup requires an always-on and always-connected Mac.
+If you do not have access to one, this might not work for you.

 ### Why a static blog?